 Being accused of the crime of rape of a minor is something very serious.
 Failure to hire an experienced attorney with a visible record of California win cases is risky.
 For more than four decades, Lluis Law’s attorneys have defended people accused of this crime.

-Come with us and during a free consultation we can explain what are the legal options available.
+Come with us and during a professional consultation we can explain what are the legal options available.
 Remember that a rape charge in California does not mean a conviction.
 Before we can prove her innocence if we take the case early.
 Having an innocent man convicted is not an option for us.